Advertiser Disclosure

 LAX Terminal 6

-Level 1 – Baggage Claim
+Level 1: Baggage Claim

-Los Angeles International Airport Terminal 6 Baggage Claim
+Los Angeles International Airport Terminal 6 Arrivals

 Los Angeles International Airport Terminal 6 baggage claim.
 Image Credit: Los Angeles International Airport

-Baggage claim is located on level 1.
+Baggage claim is on level 1.
 Passengers can walk to the P6 parking garage from this level.

-Level 2 – Check-In
+Level 2: Check-In

-Los Angeles International Airport Terminal 6 Check in
+Los Angeles International Airport Terminal 6 Checkin

 Los Angeles International Airport Terminal 6 check-in.
 Image Credit: Los Angeles International Airport